Team-Custard/watcher/README.md

 3. Navigate inside and run `npm install`.
 If you use yarn or pnpm, you can instead use `yarn add` / `pnpm add` to install dependencies.
 4. Run `npm build` to compile this bot's typescript to javascript.
 5. Copy `example.env` to `.env` and place your bot's token there.
+6. Create a directory named `data` at the root of the repo.
-6. Run `npm start` to begin the bot.
+7. Run `npm start` to begin the bot.

 ## Public bot
 This bot has a public bot which you can find on the Phoenix discord server.
 [You can join it here](https://discord.gg/PnUYnBbxER).